 A parent conference can be used to include the parent in the process of disciplinary action.
 Involving the parents lets both the student and parent s know that poor choices will not be tolerated.
 It also allows a school administrator to present all evidence to the parents with the student present so that facts are not distorted.
 A parent conference will probably lead to further consequences for the student who has violated a policy.

 Detention is a staple in many school discipline plans.
 The terrific thing about detention is that it is variable in many aspects including time the time of day, days spent serving, and tasks they are required to complete.
 Many schools use a combination of detention variables depending on the policy infraction committed by the student.
 Possible detention times include before school detention, recess detention, lunch detention, PE detention, and after school detention.
 Tasks could include but are not limited to writing sentences, picking up trash, working on homework, reading a book, or simply sitting quietly for the required time.
-Detention is mostly used for smaller policy infractions and the time spent in detention is often representative of what policy was violated.
+Detention is mostly used for smaller policy infractions, and the time spent in detention is often representative of what policy was violated.

 Saturday school can be used as slightly harsher form of detention.
 Saturday school can be used as both a disciplinary consequence and academic assistance for struggling students.
-No student wants to come to school on a Saturday, so having this as a possible consequence could significantly deter a targeted set of actions that is problematic for your school.
+No student wants to come to school on a Saturday, so having this as a possible consequence could significantly deter a targeted set of actions that are problematic for your school.
 An obvious drawback for holding Saturday school is that it requires an administrator or teacher to be there to run it.
-If it is a disciplinary consequence then Saturday school could be used similar to community service where the student or students do particular work like picking up trash, cleaning up storage space, etc. The amount of time spent at Saturday school is up to the individual school but four hours from 8:00 a.m. – 12:00 p.m. would be ideal.
-One way to offset that is to offer the person willing to monitor Saturday school compensation time for their time spent.
+If it is a disciplinary consequence, then Saturday school could be used similar to community service where the student or students do particular work like picking up trash, cleaning up storage space, etc. The amount of time spent at Saturday school is up to the individual school but four hours from 8:00 a.m. - 12:00 p.m. would be ideal.
+One way to offset that is to offer the person volunteering to monitor Saturday school compensation time for their time spent.

 In School Suspension

 In School Suspension (ISS) is sometimes referred to as In School Placement (ISP).
 This consequence is effective for mid-major infractions and/or for temporarily removing a student from the general population who has become a disruption.
-ISP keeps a student in isolation on school premises during the school day allowing the student to complete all school work, but separated from all other students, while monitored by school officials.
+ISP keeps a student in isolation on school premises during the school day allowing the student to complete all school work, but separated from all other students while monitored by school officials.
 Many schools have a certified teacher who monitors all students serving ISP helping them with any school work related issues, keeping them on their required schedule (including bathroom breaks), and enforcing the rules associated with being in ISP.
 The most effective ISP programs are the ones with the most structure.
 ISP should not be a place that students enjoy being in.
 ISP can range from a short period of time (1-2 days) to a long period of time.

 Out of School Suspension

 Out-of-School suspension is a disciplinary consequence for more serious offenses.
 Students who are given out-of-school suspension as a disciplinary consequence either serve a short term suspension (less than 10 days) or a long term suspension (more than 10 days).
 A student who receives a long term suspension must be placed on a plan of study to meet their academic needs if they are a special education student on an Individual Education Plan.
-Schools are not required to allow suspended students assignments to work on, but some schools do choose to go ahead and accommodate students in this manner, so that they do not fall too far behind.
+Schools are not required to allow suspended students assignments to work on, but some schools do choose to go ahead and accommodate students in this manner so that they do not fall too far behind.
 Long term suspension should be used as a last resort in most cases.
 Students who are serving a suspension must remain at home during school hours or they could face truancy charges.

 Expulsion is used for extreme violations of school policy including the possession of weapons, assault on a school employee, drug possession and/or use, etc. Most schools have a hearing before the school board to determine whether the expulsion is the appropriate consequence.
-Most expulsions last for a full calendar year, but the members of board can make changes to the length of the expulsion on a case by case basis.
+Most expulsions last for a full calendar year, but the members of the board can make changes to the length of the expulsion on a case by case basis.
 The board must offer an alternative education opportunity to any student under 16 and students between ages 17-18 must also be given that opportunity unless it is weapons or drug related.

 Corporal punishment is a controversial form of discipline that is banned by many school districts and several states.
 Corporal punishment advocates argue that it is an effective form of school discipline that discourages students from violating school policy.
 Opponents of corporal punishment believe that it does more harm than good and in many cases damages a child's self-esteem.
 Schools that approve this form of discipline have rules in place to protect the person administering the corporal punishment.
 Parents have to give the school permission in writing and the school will also call the parent to get verbal permission before administering corporal punishment.
 Typically a school will only give a student between one and three swats for a discipline infraction.